The 25 Strongest Anime Characters Ever, Ranked

 In the astral plane live the God Hand, five malevolent "angels" who exist to spread suffering, weaving the chain of causality so that disaster begets disaster.
 Their numbers are the leader Void, the temptress Slan, the impish Ubik, the plague master Conrad, and Femto, the black wing.
 Once Femto was Griffith, Guts' brother-in-arms, but Griffith chose his dreams of power and sacrificed his followers to ascend past humanity.

 Guts' can kill the God Hand's Apostles with enough blood and iron, but his struggle against the God Hand themselves is, as the manga puts it, akin to a character in a narrative trying to defy the will of the author.
 Worse, the God Hand themselves are, fittingly enough, merely servants of a greater darkness dwelling further in the abyss: The Idea of Evil, a being brought forth by mankind's subconscious conviction that their suffering must have a cause.
-This God exist as a twisted, black version of a human heart; the villains of "Berserk" can make the Cenobites from "Hellraiser" look tame, but the seed from which the God Hand grew is human evil.
+This God exists as a twisted, black version of a human heart; the villains of "Berserk" can make the Cenobites from "Hellraiser" look tame, but the seed from which the God Hand grew is human evil.
 (Devin Meenan)

 3. Zeno (Dragon Ball Super)